pandastrike/shred/ReadMe.md

 Shred is an HTTP client library that makes writing clients fun and easy.

-    // we'll omit this part in future examples var Shred = require("shred")
+    var Shred = require("shred")
       , shred = Shred.new()
       ;